 Your pet snake leads a pretty cushy life and doesn't have to evade predators or hunt for its food, but it may still develop anorexia or lose its appetite.
 Even if you can do a nearly perfect job of keeping your pet's environment where it should be in terms of temperature and humidity, you can't always tempt it to eat.

 Of course, a snake that won't eat for a prolonged period could eventually develop infections or starve to death.
-So it's vital that you figure out why if notice any symptoms in addition to the anorexia or your otherwise healthy snake refuses to eat for more than a couple of weeks.
+So you must figure out why if you notice any symptoms in addition to the anorexia or your otherwise healthy snake refuses to eat for more than a couple of weeks.

 In some cases, loss of appetite is a natural part of a snake's behavior, but it could also be the result of a problem that you may be able to resolve with minor adjustments to its environment or diet. a visit to your exotics vet.